 It is highly likely that I would have continued to not deal with my depression: I had got really good at not dealing with it.
 However, D (initial instead of name; out of respect to his family) changed that.

 D died on 3rd March 2016.
-For me, days after his death, the knowledge of it was a wake-up call to sort myself out before I became a victim of my thoughts; because anything that could take D out could likely see me off.
+Days after his death, I realised it was a wake-up call to sort myself out before I became a victim of my thoughts; because anything that could take D out could likely see me off.